Acrocephalosyndactyly: Craniosynostosis

 For subtypes with craniosynostosis, surgery is required to prevent premature fusion of cranial sutures, such as the coronal suture (brachycephaly).
-Cranioplasty should be performed the first year of life to prevent disruptions in brain growth due to increased intracranial pressure.
-Additionally, surgery may be required to improve appearance, especially in unilateral coronal synostosis (anterior plagiocephaly).
+The cranial suture located between the two frontal and two parietal skull bones is called the coronal suture.
+Cranioplasty should be performed in the first year of life to prevent disruptions in brain growth due to increased intracranial pressure.
 Midface surgery may also be required in childhood to detach the midface from the rest of the skull to correct respiratory and orthodontic problems.

 Syndactyly

 Syndactyly in certain subtypes is rarely severe enough to affect hand function, so treatment may not be needed.

 In more severe subtypes, as seen in Apert syndrome, surgical correction of syndactyly may be needed.
 Surgery is recommended to be performed as soon as possible, generally at 4 months of age.
 Treatment is dependent on the severity of syndactyly.
 The surgical treatment generally involves interdigital webspace release and thumb lengthening.